 The distinction buyers most often miss: generative UI is not AI-assisted design.

-Full generative UI design program
+Full generative UI program

 The complete program for teams building a generative UI feature from scratch.
 Typically 12 to 20 weeks across all four phases: constraint discovery, component and schema design, fallback work, and the initial evaluation prompt set.
 Best for teams with a defined use case, committed engineering, and authority to change direction if discovery surfaces blockers.